——–

 • Mgr.
 Eliska Kohoutkova (2022–2023; currently a Ph.D. student at Vienna Biocenter, Austria)

-– Dr. Giovanna Collu (Icahn School of Medicine at Mount Sinai, New York):
+USA: Dr. Alice Reis (Columbia University, New York), Dr. Giovanna Collu (Icahn School of Medicine at Mount Sinai, New York)